-We, along with Sanofi, Novo Nordisk, and in some matters certain pharmacy benefit managers, have been named in lawsuits related to insulin pricing that assert various theories, including consumer protection, fraud, false advertising, unjust enrichment, civil conspiracy, federal and state RICO statutes, deceptive trade practices, and unfair competition claims.
+We, along with Sanofi, Novo Nordisk, and in some matters certain pharmacy benefit managers, have been named in lawsuits related to insulin pricing that assert various theories, including consumer protection, fraud, false advertising, unjust enrichment, civil conspiracy, federal and state RICO statutes, deceptive trade practices, antitrust, and unfair competition claims.
 These lawsuits include In re.
 Insulin Pricing Litigation, a putative consumer class action (U.S. District Court for the District of New Jersey, 2017); MSP Recovery Claims, Series, LLC et al. v.
 Sanofi Aventis U.S. LLC et al. (U.S. District Court for the District of New Jersey, 2018); FWK Holdings, LLC v.
-Novo Nordisk Inc., et al., a putative class action brought by direct purchasers of insulin (U.S. District Court for the District of New Jersey, 2020), and suits brought by the State of Minnesota (U.S. District Court for the District of New Jersey, 2018), State of Kentucky (Franklin County Circuit Court, 2019), State of Mississippi (U.S. District Court for the Southern District of Mississippi, 2021), State of Arkansas (U.S. District Court for the District of Montana, 2022), State of Kansas (U.S. District Court for the District of Montana, 2022), State of Kansas (U.S. District Court for the District of Mississippi Court, 2023), State of California (Los Angeles County Superior Court, 2023), Jackson County, Missouri in a putative class action on behalf of Missouri counties and municipalities (Jackson County Circuit Court, 2023), the Government of Puerto Rico (Court of First Instance Superior Court, San Juan, 2023), and Lake County, Illinois (U.S. District Court for the Northern District of Illinois, 2023).
+Novo Nordisk Inc., et al., a putative class action brought by direct purchasers of insulin (U.S. District Court for the District of New Jersey, 2020), Sistema Integrado De Salud Del Oeste, LLC et al. v.
+Eli Lilly and Company et al. (U.S. District Court for the District of Puerto Rico, 2023) and suits brought by the State of Minnesota (U.S. District Court for the District of New Jersey, 2018), State of Kentucky (Franklin County Circuit Court, 2019), State of Mississippi (U.S. District Court for the Southern District of Mississippi, 2021), State of Arkansas (U.S. District Court for the Eastern District of Arkansas, 2022), County of Albany, New York (U.S. District Court for the Northern District of New York, 2022), State of Montana (U.S. District Court for the District of Montana, 2022), State of Kansas (U.S. District Court for the District of Kansas, 2022).
+State of Illinois (U.S. District Court for the Northern District of Illinois, 2022).
+State of California (Los Angeles County Superior Court, 2023), Jackson County, Missouri in a putative class action on behalf of Missouri counties and municipalities (U.S. District Court for the Western District of Missouri), the Government of Puerto Rico (Court of First Instance Superior Court, San Juan, 2023), Lake County, Illinois (U.S. District Court for the Northern District of Illinois, 2023), County of Monmouth, New Jersey (U.S. District Court for the District of New Jersey, 2023), City of Cleveland, Ohio (U.S. District Court for the Northern District of Ohio, 2023), and Bossier Parish, Louisiana (U.S. District Court for Middle District of Louisiana, 2023).
 These lawsuits are at various stages in the litigation process.
+A settlement has been reached in the In re Insulin Pricing Litigation consumer class action and a motion for preliminary approval of the settlement is pending.
+In August 2023, the Arkansas, Illinois, Kansas, Mississippi, and Montana cases were transferred to the District of New Jersey for coordinated or consolidated pre-trial proceedings by the Judicial Panel for Multi-District Litigation.